 After lunch, relax on a cruise upon Wakatipu Lake while enjoying some fine wine or hot chocolate.

-In addition, Ferg Burger in Queenstown is said to be the best burger in NZ and its long queues reflects its fame.
+In addition, Ferg Burger in Queenstown is said to be the best burger in NZ and its long queues reflect its fame.
 Another great tip is Cookie Time.
-This Cookie branch from NZ has its own store in Queenstown with a happy hour (6pm to 7pm) everyday when cookies can be bought for half the price!
+This Cookie branch from NZ has its own store in Queenstown with a happy hour (6 PM to 7 PM) every day when cookies can be bought for half the price!

 Our top recommend tours in Queenstown: